Centre-Val de Loire: Naming and etymology

 Like many current regions of France, the region of Centre-Val de Loire was created from parts of historical provinces: Touraine, Orléanais and Berry.
 First, the name Centre was chosen by the government purely on the basis of geography, in reference to its location in northwest-central France (the central part of the original French language area).

-However, the Centre region is not situated in the geographical centre of France (except the Cher department).
-The name was criticised as being too dull and nondescript.
-Proposed names for the region included Val de Loire after the Loire Valley (the main feature of the region) or Cœur de Loire (Heart of Loire).
+The name was criticised as being too dull and undistinguished.
+Proposed names for the region included Val de Loire after the Loire Valley (a principal feature of the region) or Cœur de Loire (Heart of Loire).
 On 17 January 2015, as part of the reorganisation of French regions, the region's official name was changed to Centre-Val de Loire.
-Val de Loire is associated with positive images of the Loire Valley, such as the châteaux, the gentle and refined lifestyle, wine, as well as the mild and temperate climate, all of which attract many tourists to the region.
-A new logo was also created.
+A new logo was also created for the region.